 Start point: PENS car park

-This is easily the easiest of the three trails described here.
-Although it’s about 75% of the length of the direct Round Top trail, it only gains a bit more than 50% of its elevation, meaning that it won’t be as steep.
-Although you won’t be rewarded with sweeping vistas of the surrounding mountains and valleys, it is still very enjoyable and will take you to two scenic frozen mountain lakes.
+This route omits the Round Top summit as the trail midpoint and instead goes to the beautiful Lac Spruce.
+Although this trail is about 75% of the length of the Round Top trail, it only gains about 50% of its elevation, meaning that it won’t be as steep.
+Although you won’t be rewarded with sweeping vistas of the surrounding mountains and valleys, it is still a very enjoyable hike and will take you to two scenic frozen mountain lakes.
 Although the main draw is Lac Spruce, it’s definitely worth the 5-minute detour to see Lac Vogel as well.

 Distance: 4.5 km